Brad Bennett's favourite things of 2021

 Finding different ways to light people for videos has been incredibly fun.
 Looking back through the podcast episodes on YouTube, you can see how my understanding of lighting and framing through lighting has grown over the year.
 I’m in no way pro yet and still have a ton of learning to do, but my appreciation for good lighting grows every day, and I’m hoping I can grow as much in lighting in 2022 as I did in 2021.

-MacBook pro
+MacBook Pro

 Finally got my replacement MacBook 😍Hope everyone else is having a great Friday! pic.twitter.com/bh3fB1QLgT